Passengers evacuated after fire erupts aboard plane at JFK

-QUEENS, N.Y. — A fire erupted inside of a Delta plane at JFK Airport, FDNY said Monday.
+QUEENS, N.Y. — A fire erupted on a Delta plane at JFK Airport, FDNY said Monday.

 According to a statement from Delta, Delta flight 420 aborted takeoff following an airspeed warning indication.